 The sucker fish, also known as a plecostomus (pleh-KOS-toe-muss) or "common pleco," is a valuable resident in any fish tank.
-Sucker fish eat discarded food from the bottom of the tank and clean algae off tank surfaces.
-Their low-profile personalities make them compatible with all but the most aggressive tank mates.
+Fish tank sucker fish eat discarded food from the bottom of the tank and clean bits of algae off tank surfaces.
+Their generally low-key personalities make them compatible with all but the most aggressive tank mates.

 Sucker fish like a well-decorated tank.
 Although they may interact with other fish in the tank, a pleco is most comfortable with plenty of places to hide.
 Intricate ceramic aquarium decorations that tend to collect algae are practical if you have an algae sucker fish in the tank; he'll keep them polished.